MTayyab10/How-to-Start-a-Start-up/README.md

    - Another thing that students usually don't understand, or it takes awhile,
    - you can not create a market that does not want to exist.
    - You can basically change everything in a start-up but the market, so you should actually do some thinking to be sure that the market you're    going after is going to grow and be there.
+   - you've got a very good perspective on new technology.
+   - And learning to have good ideas takes a while,
+   - So start working on that right now.
+That's one thing we hear from people all the time, that they wish they had done more of as a student.

 ### Right Market